Ernanm280/preparing-ad-inf-azure/README.md

 ***DISABLE FIREWALL ON DC-1 VM (Temporary for Testing)***

-On my local computer, I used Remote Desktop Client to connect to DC-1 VM using its public IP address (20.83.153.138).
+On my local computer, I used Remote Desktop to connect to DC-1 VM using its public IP address (20.83.153.138).
 To connect, I entered the correct credentials created when the VM was created.

 <img width="1381" height="613" alt="Screenshot 2026-04-10 213001" src="https://github.com/user-attachments/assets/25ad1938-1ef6-4450-ab8c-85e5e596b9bc" />